Gerontology (GTY)

 Builds on GTY 609 by focusing on the major genres in qualitative research, including participant observation, organizational case studies, phenomenological and narrative interpretation, participatory action research, and qualitative evaluation/policy research.
 Stresses practical mastery of strategies and skills in particular genres, according to students' dissertation interests.

-Focuses on statistical modeling techniques for continuous and categorical outcomes in aging research.
-Examines multivariate techniques based on the generalized linear model with opportunities for application using large scale gerontological datasets with special focus on longitudinal data analysis.
+Focuses on statistical modeling techniques for numeric outcomes in aging research.
+Examines multivariable techniques based on the generalized linear model with opportunities for application using large scale gerontological datasets with special focus on learning SAS statistical software.

 Prerequisite: GTY 708 or permission of instructor.